votchallenge/website/contents/vot2021/participation.md

 ### Submission instructions for regular papers

  * Full-length VOT2021 workshop papers must follow the [standard requirements for ICCV2021 regular papers](http://iccv2021.thecvf.com/node/4#submission-guidelines).
- * Submit the paper using the submission system (TBA).
+ * Submit the paper using our [submission system](https://cmt3.research.microsoft.com/VOT2021).
  * The submitted papers should be compiled for double-blind review.

 ### Submission instructions for tracking papers not accepted to ICCV